Sichii/Chaos-Server/docs/articles/FunctionalScripts.md

 [!code-csharp[](../../Chaos/Scripts/FunctionalScripts/ApplyDamage/DefaultApplyDamageScript.cs)]

 In this class, you can see that this script is used to apply damage to a target, and uses the [DefaultDamageFormula](<xref:Chaos.Formulae.Damage.DefaultDamageFormula>) to calculate the damage before it applies it.
-It also uses another functional script, the [DefaultPlayerDeathScript](<xref:Chaos.Scripts.FunctionalScripts.PlayerDeath.DefaultPlayerDeathScript>).
-Both the formula and functional script are stored by their interface, and are thus swappable with other implementations of those classes.
+The formula is stored by it's interface, making it swappable with other implementations of that interface.

 Anything that deals damage should do it through this script, rather than do it directly.
 This creates a single place where changes and logic can be made for how damage is applies.